The story has been published in any number of joke and anecdote books.

 Lawyers should never ask a Mississippi grandma a question if they aren’t prepared for the answer.

 The lawyer was stunned.
-Not knowing what else to do, he pointed across the room and asked,
+Not knowing what else to do, he pointed across the room and asked, Mrs. Jones, do you know the defense attorney?

 The defense attorney nearly died.